Automate actions with rules

 How it works

 Front rules allow you to automate a wide range of actions, so you can save time in the long run.
-Head to your Settings and between My rules, to create rules for your individual inbox, or Rules to create rules for a team inbox.
+Head to your Settings and between My rules, to create rules for your individual inbox, or Rules to create rules for a shared inbox.
 Rules are customizable and flexible so you can apply a set of actions to a specific inbox or a set of inboxes — whatever you need.